aileen-byte/Team14/personal statements/Phillippa.md

 One issue I encountered was that the original design assumed the memory address remained constant during miss handling.
 In a multi-cycle cache this is not guaranteed, so incorrect addresses were sometimes used in later states.
 I fixed this by latching key address and control signals in COMPARE and reusing these latched values throughout the miss-handling states.
 This significantly improved correctness and deepened my understanding of FSM design and memory-system timing.

+In the final integrated design, we used a write-through data cache instead of a write-back cache.
+Stores update both the cache and main memory immediately, which simplified integration with the pipelined CPU by removing the need for dirty-bit tracking and write-back handling on eviction.
+Since the backing data memory is single-cycle and fast, the performance benefit of a write-back policy would have been small, while the added control complexity would have increased integration risk.
+The write-through approach therefore provided a more robust and easily verifiable final design.

 # Auxiliary

 I created a whatapp groupchat for easy communication, ensured team memebers communicated with one another by making sure we gave one another regular updates about progress with various modules.
 - Enforced consistent naming conventions across modules (signals, ports, and instance names) to avoid wiring mistakes and reduce Verilator warnings.
-- Reviewed changes for consistency (port widths, reset naming, signal casing like `ALUOutW` vs `ALUoutW`) to prevent hard-to-trace integration bugs.
+- Reviewed changes for consistency (port widths, reset naming, signal casing like `ALUOutW` vs `ALUoutW`) to prevent hard to trace integration bugs.

 # Mistakes I Made

 One mistake I made early on was writing the branch testbench before the rest of the pipeline was ready.
 Key modules hadn’t been implemented yet, so the testbench produced misleading errors and quickly became outdated as the design evolved.
 When I revisited it, most of the signals no longer matched the CPU, so I scrapped it and focused on writing dedicated CU and ALU testbenches instead.
 I also wrote my testbenches in System Verilog instead of C++.

 One conceptual mistake I made was how I thought about instruction memory.
 I implemented it as logic [31:0] memory[0:255] indexed by PC[31:2].
-In reality, RISC-V is byte-addressed and little-endian – my module was just a simplified, word-granularity model that only ever sees aligned 32-bit instructions.
+In reality, RISC-V is byte-addressed and little-endian – my module was just a simplified, word-addressed module.

 The main mistake I made while debugging was not reading the Harris and Harris textbook carefully before I started.
 That meant I overcomplicated the design and added unnecessary logic that later had to be removed.
 If I’d spent a bit of time up front really understanding what the textbook expected, I would have saved a lot of time.
 Instead, I ended up misdiagnosing issues that actually had simple fixes.